notadoctortired/GeoRogue/README.md

   - Linux (Fedora-based) - sudo dnf install python-pygame
   - Mac - xcode-select --install, then do pip3 install pygame

-Once you have done so, simply run main.py in scripts and enjoy!
+Once you have done so, simply run main.py and enjoy!